 Tip: Keep in mind that the point value of all the questions in the assessment will equal the point value of the assessment in the Gradebook.
 So, if you want your assessment to be worth a total of 100 points, you should assign point values to your questions accordingly.

 To display the point value of a question while a submission is in progress select the radio button for Yes.
 To hide the point value for the question or if there is no applicable point value for the question, select the radio button for No.

 Selecting this option designates a question as extra credit.
 This means that the points awarded for this question are not treated as part of the total points for the assessment, and there are no points deducted for skipping this question or answering incorrectly.
 Instead, users answering correctly will receive the Extra Credit question point value added on top of their total points earned in the assessment.

-Enter the question text into the text box provided.
+Enter the question text into the text box provided and enter answer options (if applicable).
 To use the Rich Text Editor to compose the question, select the Show All Rich-Text Editors link in the top right corner of the text box to load the WYSIWYG html editor.
 The Rich Text Editor allows for formatting the question text and/or adding images, links, or other resources.

 Note: The Question Editor section will vary depending on the question type.

 To attach a file to the question, select the Add Attachments button to browse for and upload a file.
-Most multiple choice questions do not contain file attachments; however, in some cases, providing test takers with a file in order to answer the question is necessary.
+Many questions do not require an attachment; however, in some cases, providing test takers with a file in order to answer the question is necessary.
 For example: an audio file, a reference document, or other resource could be attachments.